Study abroad at the University of Saskatchewan

 The University offers English language classes to help you improve your language skills during your program if you need help.
 There are also a wide range of campus groups and activities you can get involved with to help you meet new people.

-Student reviews for University of Saskatchewan
+Student reviews for the University of Saskatchewan

 University of Saskatchewan Agribusiness

-- Tell us about University of Saskatchewan
+- Tell us about the University of Saskatchewan

 - Most facilities is new.
 Accommodation is too expensive.
 Communication is easy and direct.
 Various societies exist on campus for students to join.
 We have U-pass and the busiest bus stop is on campus.